LukePappa/Ourism/text.md

-I am direct, immediate reality, prior to interpretation.
+What I am transcends any particular thing.